 If you are considering creating an EMI options scheme, you may be concerned that this process of rewarding your team represents a lot of time, complicated paperwork, and difficult back-and-forth communication with HMRC.
-And with an estimated 50% of new EMI schemes being found non-compliant at the time of exit, you may be worrying about further costs and headaches that only emerge after the scheme is established.

-This 10 minute guide will teach you the six steps to setting up an EMI scheme.
-While there’s plenty to take in, and no shortcuts to success, we’ll show how you can get help with the process – and avoid any potential pitfalls that may arise along the way.
+This 10-minute guide will teach you the six steps to setting up an EMI scheme.
+While there’s plenty to take in and no shortcuts to success, we’ll show how you can get help with the process – and avoid any potential pitfalls that may arise along the way.

 The six steps to creating an EMI options scheme